 4. All transcript(s) from military, two- and 4-year institutions

 Unofficial copies are accepted for application; however, an official copy from your bachelor’s degree-granting institution is required for matriculation.

 5. Academic Statement of Purpose.

-The Statement of Purpose should be a concise (approximately 500 words), well-written statement about your academic and research background, if applicable; your career goals; and how the University of Michigan’s M.S.
+The Statement of Purpose should be a concise (approximately 500 words), well-written statement about your academic and, if applicable, your research background your career goals, and, specifically, how the University of Michigan’s M.S.
 Program in Physiology will help you to meet your professional and educational objectives.
-Please include an explanation for ALL incompletes, withdrawals, and grades of C- or below on any transcript in this essay.
+Please include an explanation for ALL incompletes, withdrawals, and grades of C- or below on any transcript in this essay, as this information is very helpful when reviewing your application.
 Upload to your online application.

 6. Personal Statement.

 The Personal Statement should be a concise (approximately 500 words), well-written statement about how your background and life experiences-including cultural, geographical, financial, educational and/or other opportunities, and/or challenges-have motivated your decision to pursue your intended profession.
 Please tell us if you are unsure as to which specific health- or science-related profession you intend to pursue.
 Upload to your online application.